 We are not aware of any further requirements under Korean law that the custodial arrangements described in assumption (L) above must meet to permit the Collateral Taker to exercise its rights as the Secured Party under the Security Documents, subject to the discussions under Questions 1 through 21.
 Further, please note that our opinion is subject to assumption (O) above.

-- C. Assume that the Collateral will be held in a central securities depository as described in assumption (M) above and not pursuant to assumptions (G)(i)-(iv) and (H) above or assumption (L) above. - (i) Would any of your responses to Questions 1 through 9 and 12-21 above with respect to Collateral held pursuant the custodial arrangement described in assumption (M) above be different than the responses to such questions that you provided in Part 1 as a result of the holding of the
+C. Assume that the Collateral will be held by Euroclear or Clearstream, as contemplated in assumption (M) above and not pursuant to assumptions (G)(i)-(iv) and (H) above or assumption (L) above.